Dao-AILab/flash-attention/README.md

 We show speedup with head dimension 128.
 Here we show batch size 16 with 12 heads.
-Speedup is less than with the smaller head sizes, but speedup is still significant -- especially with a causal mask.
+Speedup is less than with the smaller head sizes, since we have to make the block size smaller in the tiling.
+But speedup is still significant, especially with a causal mask.

 ### RTX 3090